afwebb/SDS-385/week5/README.md

 # Week 5 Exercises

+Summary of results for exercises 5

 ## Penalized Likliehood

 The code for this excercise can be found [here](penalized.py)

 A.)

+The following plots show equation 1 and S plotting for various values of lambda and y:

 <img src="https://github.com/afwebb/SDS-385/blob/master/week5/theta_s.png" width="500">

 <img src="https://github.com/afwebb/SDS-385/blob/master/week5/theta_y.png" width="500">

+The second plot in particular demonstrates how this function serves as a soft threshold, zeroing out more and more coefficients as lambda increases.

 B.)